 Hamner made his pitching debut on July 22, 1956 at Milwaukee.
 With the Phillies trailing, 16-5, manager Mayo Smith moved Granny from shortstop to the mound in the bottom of the eighth, and Hamner retired the Braves in order, striking out pitcher Taylor Phillips and Danny O’Connell.
 A month later, with the Phils trailing 10-4 at Cincinnati, Smith brought Hamner off the bench to pitch three shutout innings, in which he allowed just one hit and struck out Smokey Burgess.

 Five days after that, on August 31, Smith listed Harvey Haddix on his lineup card to pitch at Pittsburgh.
 But when Haddix was unable to take the mound due to back spasms, Smith turned to Hamner as an emergency fill-in, and Granny held the Pirates to just one run over the first four innings.
-He tired in the fifth, allowing hits to four of the five batters he faced before being lifted, and wound up taking the loss.
+(Because Haddix was actually on the lineup card, he and not Hamner was considered the starting pitcher, even though Haddix never took the mound.)
+Hamner tired in the fifth, allowing hits to four of the five batters he faced before being lifted, and wound up taking the loss.
 But Smith was impressed.
 “I wouldn’t hesitate to use him again in such an emergency,” Mayo said.
 “Certainly I’ll use him as a relief pitcher if the occasion arises.”
 But the occasion did not arise again in 1956.

 Hamner had undergone surgery on his left (non-throwing) shoulder before the 1956 season and the shoulder acted up after the season started.
 He felt that was a factor in his .224 batting average.
 So when the pain was still there as he prepared for spring training in 1957, Hamner decided to try to become a full-time pitcher.
 Dan Daniel wrote about it in his column in the February 22, 1957, Sporting News: